-NOAA has provided, and continues to provide, information to the public regarding the injury assessment and restoration planning process.
+NOAA has provided information to the public regarding the injury assessment and restoration planning process.
 As mentioned above, on April 8, 2009, NOAA published the NOI in the Federal Register (Vol. 74, No. 66, pgs.
 15941-15943).
 In addition, concurrent with the publication of the NOI, NOAA opened an Administrative Record (AR) to facilitate public involvement in the restoration planning process (the AR Index can be found in Appendix A).
 The public can obtain relevant injury assessment reports in the AR, and contact agency personnel to obtain more information.

-Public review of this Draft DARP/EA is an integral component of the restoration planning phase.
-Through the public review process, NOAA seeks comment on the alternatives proposed to restore injured natural resources and replace lost services.
-This Draft DARP/EA is being made available to the public for comment through April 15, 2013.
-Public review of the Draft DARP/EA will be consistent with all applicable laws and regulations that apply to the NRDA process, including section 1006 of the OPA, the NRDA regulations at 15 CFR Part 990, the National Environmental Policy Act (NEPA, 42 U.S.C.
-4371 et seq.), and the regulations implementing the NEPA (40 CFR 1500 et seq.).
-Any comments received during the public comment period will be considered prior to publishing the Final DARP/EA.
+Public review of the Draft DARP/EA was an integral component of the restoration planning phase.
+Through the public review process, NOAA sought comment on the alternatives proposed to restore injured natural resources and replace lost services.
+The Draft DARP/EA was made available to the public during a comment period that began on March 18, 2013, and ended on April 15, 2013.
+Public review of the Draft DARP/EA was conducted pursuant to applicable laws and regulations that apply to the NRDA process, including section 1006 of the OPA, the NRDA regulations at 15 CFR Part 990, the National Environmental Policy Act (NEPA, 42 U.S.C.
+4371 et seq.), and the NEPA regulations (40 CFR 1500 et seq.).